 Naive Bayes – A classification algorithm under supervised learning group based on probabilistic logic.
-This is one of the simplest machine learning algorithm of all times.
+This is one of the simplest machine learning algorithms of all times.
 Generative algorithms from GANs are also used as classifiers, interestingly they can do much more than categorisation though.
-Logistic regression is another classification algorithm which models posterior probability by learning input to output mapping and creates discriminative model.
+Logistic regression is another classification algorithm which models posterior probability by learning input to output mapping and creates a discriminative model.

 - What is Naive Bayes Algorithm?

 - Mathematics Behind Naive Bayes Algorithm

 - When to use it?

 AILabPage defines machine learning as “A focal point where business, data, experience meets emerging technology and decides to work together”.
 If you have not unfolded machine learning jargon already then please take look on our machine learning post series library.